taka87/React-Data-Fetching-and-Display/README.md

 # User List App – React + TypeScript

 This is a simple React + TypeScript app that fetches a list of users from the [JSONPlaceholder API](https://jsonplaceholder.typicode.com/users) and displays them.
 The app includes loading and error states, basic routing, and pagination.
-Project includes maximum ammount of comments that navigate user to the understanding of implemented functionalities.

 ## Features